sugimx/sugimix_Web/EMAILJS_SETUP.md

    - Click "Create New Template"

 2. **Design Your Template**
-   - Give it a name (e.g., "Sugimx Contact Form")
+   - Give it a name (e.g., "Sug Contact Form")
    - Set the subject: `New Contact Form Submission from {{from_name}}`
    - Design the email body using the template variables: